mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Strength points are used to augment Strength and Dexterity.

 ENHANCED ACROBATICS
-For every 2 Psi points invested, the character’s Athletics skill is temporarily increased by 1 level, with the duration of the power
+For every 2 Psi points invested, the character's Athletics skill is temporarily increased by 1 level, with the duration of the power

 PSIONIC POWERS PPSIONICSIONIC P POWERSOWERS